learn-co-curriculum/uci-mod-1-media-queries/README.md

 # CSS Media Queries

-## Overview
+## Problem Statement

-In this lesson, we will look at using CSS3 Media Queries to detect viewport sizes and adjust CSS styles accordingly.
+A component of designing and building responsive layouts is being mindful of the wide variety of screen sizes.
+Originally, media queries could be used to set specific breakpoints based on a specific set of devices.
+As the market of web-connected electronics has grown, media queries have evolved to be more inclusive of new sizes and aspect ratios.
+What are media queries, exactly, and how can they be taken advantage of in building page layouts?

 ## Objectives

-1. The purpose of media queries
+1. What is the purpose of media queries
-2. Media Query syntax
+2. What is the Media Query syntax
-3. Accepted Devices
-4. Min and max conditions
-5. Choosing break point sizes
+3. Where should break points be created

-### What are Media Queries
+## What is the Purpose of Media Queries?

-Media Queries allow us to measure the device viewport (screen) size and then adjust our CSS layout and content accordingly so it best suits each size device.
+Media queries are a feature of CSS.
+Media queries sets of styles that are triggered by specific conditions.
+Media Queries are most used for measuring the device viewport (screen) size and then adjust our CSS layout and content accordingly so it best suits each size device.
+It can also be used for setting print styles.

-### Syntax
+## What is the Media Query Syntax?

 Below is the syntax for writing a media query statement within our CSS code: